 To display a department variable:

-An alternative is to separate with : instead of a space, this has some performance benefits.
+A more robust alternative is to separate with : instead of a space.

-If the variable does not exist - ECHO will simply return the text "%_department%"
+- If the variable does not exist, ECHO: will return the variable name"%_var%"

 Use the TYPE command.

 The following command in a batch file will trigger the default beep on most PC'sECHO ^G